The current call for fellowship applications is now closed.

 - Curriculum Vitae (CV) uploaded directly with the completed online application form.

 - Letter of Intent describing in roughly equal parts 1) your academic and research background, 2) your proposed area of research, 3) why you chose to work with a particular mentor, and 4) how the proposed fellowship will advance your career.
 Please limit this section to 1,000 words, and upload it directly with the completed online application form.

 - A statement from the mentor describing how the Fellow will benefit the mentor's lab and Institute, sent directly to fellowships @ ski.org.
 (500 word limit)

 - Two letters of reference sent directly to fellowships @ ski.org

 The Fellowship Committee ranks the applications based upon the following criteria:

-2. Qualifications of Candidate: Reflects the candidate's research experience, letters of reference and publications.
+- Qualifications of Candidate: Reflects the candidate's research experience and publications (CV), and letters of reference.

-Finalists may be invited for an interview on Skype.
+The highest-ranked applicants will be invited for an interview on SKYPE.

 Period of Support

-Fellowship awards at SKERI are limited to a maximum of two years duration except upon specific appeal to, and subsequent recommendation by, the Fellowship Committee with agreement from the SKERI Council.
+Fellowship awards at SKERI are limited to a maximum of two years duration except upon specific appeal to, and subsequent recommendation by, the Fellowship Committee with agreement from the Executive Director.